 Sales of a substantial number of Common Shares and Warrants in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of holders intend to sell Common Shares or Warrants, could reduce the market price of Common Shares or Warrants.
 Transfer restrictions continue to apply to the 6,379,875 Common Shares and the 262,254 Warrants and underlying Common Shares held by Eric S. Rosenfeld, David Sgro, Brian Pratt and their respective affiliates.
-All of these Common Shares subject to the lock-up), as well as pursuant to customary exceptions thereto.
-Moreover, certain holders of Common Shares subject to the lock-up), as well as pursuant to customary exceptions thereto.
-Moreover, certain holders.
+All of these Common Shares and Warrants will, however, be able to be resold after the expiration of the lock-up period, which will be October 19, 2022 at latest, or its waiver (which may occur with the written consent of Algoma and persons holding a majority of the shares subject to the lock-up), as well as pursuant to customary exceptions thereto.
+Moreover, certain holders of Common Shares (including Common Shares underlying Warrants) will have certain registration rights that could require us to file registration statements in connection with sales of Common Shares and Warrants by such holders.
 Such sales by such holders could be significant.
 As restrictions on resale end, the market price of Common Shares and Warrants could decline if the holders of currently restricted Common Shares or Warrants sell them or are perceived by the market as intending to sell them.